lucabro81/typescript-web-component-boilerplate/README.md

 ```
 npm run build:prod
 ```
-Guess what production mode... yep.
+Guess what... yep, but production mode.

 ---